 We have a decision-making role in respect of three categories of change in airspace design: permanent changes to notified (published) airspace design; temporary changes to notified airspace design; and airspace trials.

-Permanent changes to notified airspace design follow the seven stage process outlined in our guidance document CAP 1616 - Airspace Design: Guidance on the regulatory process for changing airspace design including community engagement.
+Permanent changes to notified airspace design follow the seven stage process outlined in our guidance document CAP 1616 - Airspace Change.
 These changes are divided into Levels, which are explained on this page.

 A temporary change to notified airspace design usually concerns a period of less than 90 days, except in extraordinary circumstances.
 Such changes complete stages 1, 3, 4 and 5 of the airspace change process outlined in CAP 1616 prior to implementation.
 During operation of the temporary change, the CAA receives information about engagement, monitoring and feedback from the change sponsor.
 Further information is available on pages 88-89 of CAP 1616.